Build a Fully Local RAG App With PostgreSQL, Mistral, and Ollama

 Development

-In this section, we will develop the components one by one with the explanation of the code:
+In this section, we will develop the components one by one with an explanation of the code.
+You can also access the code in this Jupyter Notebook.

 The required library psycopg2 is imported to handle PostgreSQL database operations.